Have You Ever Been in Love (song): Music video

-Celine in the virtual desert in the music video, where Dion is styling short and blonde hair.
+Dion in the virtual desert in the music video, where she is shown with short blonde hair.

-A recording of Dion performing the song in The Colosseum at Caesars Palace, Las Vegas was supposed to be the music video.
-However, Sony Music Entertainment asked Antti Jokinen to make a new one.
-The "Have You Ever Been in Love" music video was shot between 29 and 30 April 2003 in Los Angeles and released on 2 June 2003.
-It was included later on the enhanced CD single.
+A recording of Dion performing the song at The Colosseum at Caesars Palace in Las Vegas was initially intended to serve as the music video.
+However, Sony Music requested a new concept, and director Antti Jokinen was brought in.
+The final video was filmed in Los Angeles on 29 and 30 April 2003 and released on 2 June 2003.
+It was later included on the enhanced CD single.

-The music video features Dion standing on a long pier extending over a dry landscape.
-There are various intermittent shots of couples and children, including some by a large branch and on a wrecked boat.
-As the song builds, the landscape becomes flooded with water, lifting the boat and filling the dry space under the pier.
-The video ends with Dion singing on the pier in front of a sunset.
+The video depicts Dion standing on a long pier stretching across a barren landscape.
+Intercut scenes show couples and children, including moments near a large branch and on a wrecked boat.
+As the song builds, water floods the landscape, lifting the boat and filling the space beneath the pier.
+The video ends with Dion singing against a sunset backdrop.

-Live performances and inclusions
+Live performances

-Dion performed this song (between March and November 2003) five nights a week during her show A New Day... at Caesars Palace, Las Vegas.
-Additionally, Dion performed the song on VH1 Divas and the Today Show that same year.
+Dion performed "Have You Ever Been in Love" between March and November 2003 during her show A New Day... at Caesars Palace in Las Vegas.
+She also performed it on VH1 Divas and the Today Show that same year.

+Accolades

-In October 2008, "Have You Ever Been in Love" was included on the European version of My Love: Ultimate Essential Collection greatest hits.
+In 2004, "Have You Ever Been in Love" received the ASCAP London Award and the BMI London Award as one of the most performed songs in the United States.